-More than ever, there is a need to rebuild our social fiber from the ground up, from individual to individual, from parents to child, from teacher to student and from child to child.
+More than ever, there is a need to rebuild our social fiber from the ground up, from individual to individual, from parent to child, from teacher to student and from child to child.
 Here we are presenting simple models for communication that can, one person at a time, rebuild the connected fiber of our relationships and eventually restore the cooperative nature of our families, communities, social and physical resources.

-The quality of inquiry presented here we believe are commensurate with Marshall Rosenberg’s “Non Violent Communication.”
+The quality of inquiry presented here is commensurate with Marshall Rosenberg’s “Non Violent Communication.”
 However, the Non Violent Communication model focuses on how we communicate.
 The inquiry model is listener focused.
 The attention is on how the listener listens and communicates that listening.

 These are essential skills for all professional caregivers including psychological or somatic therapists, medical practitioners and teachers.
-Inquiry can be used for deepening connection between family members, couples, parents and children, siblings, friends, business and government organizations.
+Inquiry can be used for deepening connection between family members, couples, parents and children, siblings, friends and workers in business and government organizations.

-This method requires that the listener and speaker be able to drop one’s own ego enough so that he/she is able to make enough room for each party in the inquiry to receive each other.
-If one or both parties are not able to drop their egos they will not be able to do the inquiry in the ways described in this writing.
+This method requires that the listener and speaker be able to drop one’s own ego enough so that both are able to make enough room for each other in the inquiry.
+If one or both parties are not able to drop their egos, they will not be able to do the inquiry in the ways described in this writing.
 If one or both parties insist that they remain the focus of the inquiry, cooperative communication and exchange will be prevented from happening.
 Mutual support and cooperation especially in the face of disagreement is required for the Inquiry Method to support an optimal connection between the parties.

-While on an individual level a purpose of the inquiry is to support the speaker to deepen into him/her self and to convey to them the full complement of being heard.
-When the listener extends his/her attention in this way the consequence is greater intimacy and understanding between the parties.
+On an individual level, a purpose of the inquiry is to support the speaker to deepen into him self and to for the listener to convey to him the full complement of being heard.
+When the listener extends her attention in this way, the consequence is greater intimacy and understanding between the parties.
 The purpose of an inquiry is to strengthen the connection between the parties, through mutual support and cooperation, effective listening, understanding and empathy.
 Ultimately, an inquiry has the potential to lead to listening from the heart with unconditional acceptance.

 History

-In the early and mid 1970s for a period of four or five years I studied with a true Adlerian psychologist, Henry Stein in SF.
+In the early and mid 1970s, for a period of four or five years, I studied with a true Adlerian psychologist, Henry Stein in San Francisco.
 As of 2014, Henry is the director of the Alfred Adler Inst. of NW WA.
 Henry is a champion of Adler's notion that the ability to be cooperative with others and sustain one's own autonomy and connection with self is the primary component and measure for psychological health.
-It has been decades since I’ve seen and worked with Henry.
+It has been decades since I’ve seen Henry and worked with him.
 In the 1970s, Henry was a master of what he referred to as the Socratic Method of Inquiry.
-As his client and student, I experienced first hand, Henry forming and delivering questions with such amazing perception and timing that I was supported to access the depth of myself, not just intellectually, but to feel deeply into the source of my core emotions and beliefs.
+As his client and student, I experienced Henry forming and delivering questions with such amazing perception and timing that I was supported to access the depth of myself, not just intellectually, but to feel deeply into the source of my core emotions and beliefs.